devops329/devops/instruction/awsAccount/awsAccount.md

 ## Lease a DNS domain

 If you do not own a DNS hostname you will need to go lease one.
 We will use this for all of your DevOps deployment tasks.
-You can lease a domain from AWS using Route53 or use a different DNS provider.
+You can lease a domain from AWS using Route 53 or use a different DNS provider.
 However, using Route 53 will make your **life much easier** when you go to create DNS records.
 You will want to start this process immediately since it might take a while to complete the process.
-If you choose to use Route53 then you want to make sure you chose a TLD that isn't expensive.
+If you choose to use Route 53 then you want to make sure you chose a TLD that isn't expensive.
 For example, the `.click` domain TLD is usually only $3 a year.

 ## What is this going to cost you?